Academic tenure: Denmark

 Danish universities in advertisements for faculty positions usually state that professor positions are tenured.
 What that means has been a matter of controversy.

 Denmark adopted a more hierarchical management approach for universities in the early 2000s.
 This new system was introduced by parliament on a proposal by the Minister of Science, Technology and Development, Helge Sander, based on his vision that Danish universities should compete for funding in order to increase their attention to marketing and industry.

-The controversial understanding of tenure in Denmark was demonstrated by the University of Copenhagen in 2016 when it fired Professor Hans Thybo for what it regarded as unacceptable behavior: putting pressure on a postdoc about an employment survey and using private email for work-related matters despite repeated warnings.
+The controversial understanding of tenure in Denmark was demonstrated by the University of Copenhagen in 2016 when it fired Professor Hans Thybo for what it regarded as unacceptable behavior: putting pressure on a postdoctoral associate of his about an employment survey and using private email for work-related matters despite repeated warnings.
 Thybo disputed the causes of his firing, and the postdoc said that he did not feel pressured.
 The handling of the firing was criticized by other researchers.
 A later court decision ruled that the dismissal had not followed the collective agreements and Thybo received economic compensation.
 Thybo had insisted that he should be reinstated in his previous position, but this was not supported by the court and the university did not rehire him.